Hillary Clinton praises a new international deal even as she admits it might fail

 “There is no guarantee that we are going to be successful.
 I just hate to say that,” Clinton told CNN.

-But she expressed optimism that a new agreement hammered out Saturday would help ease President Bashar al-Assad out of power.
+But she expressed optimism that the new agreement would help ease al-Assad out of power, saying the Syrian president and his inner circle would be excluded from any transitional government.

 The first plan backed by Russia and China as well as the West, it calls for a transitional government as a step towards ending the 16-month uprising.

-Opposition activists immediately criticized the deal as leaving open the possibility that al-Assad would remain in power.
+But opposition activists slammed the agreement, saying it left open the possibility that al-Assad would remain in power.

 A spokesman for the Syrian National Council, a main political opposition group, similarly slammed the agreement.